What crisis supports are available in Peel?

 Crisis is the onset of an emotional disturbance or situational distress which may be cumulative and result in:

-• Sudden breakdown of an individual’s ability to cope
+• Sudden breakdown of a person’s ability to cope

-• Individual’s state of crisis (distress) is not likely to change/improve and may worsen without immediate intervention
+• A Person’s state of crisis (distress) is not likely to change/improve and may worsen without immediate intervention

-A crisis is subjective, in that it may look differently from individual to individual.
-The main cause of a crisis is an intensely stressful, traumatic, or hazardous event, but two other conditions are also necessary: (1) the individual’s perception of the event as the cause of considerable upset and/or disruption; and (2) the individual’s inability to resolve the disruption by previously used coping mechanisms.
+A crisis is subjective, in that it may look differently from person to person.
+The main cause of a crisis is an intensely stressful, traumatic, or hazardous event, but two other conditions are also necessary: (1) the person’s perception of the event as the cause of considerable upset and/or disruption; and (2) the person’s inability to resolve the disruption by previously used coping mechanisms.
 (Roberts, 2005)

 Crisis Intervention

-1. Biopsychosocial Assessment- Gathering detailed information in regards to the individual and their environment
+1. Biopsychosocial Assessment- Gathering detailed information in regards to the client and their environment

-2. Establish rapport with the client, and family members to create a collaborative relationship- Individual and Family Centered Approach, meet individual where they are at
+2. Establish rapport with the client, and family members to create a collaborative relationship- Person and Family Centered Approach, meet individual where they are at

 3. Identify the dimensions or aspects of the presenting problem

-4. Emotional support and validation for individual and family
+4. Emotional support and validation for the client and family

 5. Gather collateral information on what has been tried and explore options and alternatives